A Labour of Love

 Then I’ll add the carded batts (which will form the base of the rug).
 Once that’s done I can prepare for the felting part; adding the net curtain, soap, water and so on.

 Several rolls (and cups of tea) later, scouring, washing, drying and beautifying I’ll have a felted fleece rug, made using a fleece in its entirety😊

 I love having an alternative way to make rugs but ultimately, whichever method I use is driven partly by what sort of a mood I’m in but mostly by the fleece itself.
 Some fleeces are very “disconnected” so I wouldn’t be able to felt them as a whole.
 These I’ll make into smaller items such as cushions, baby rugs or seat pads and use the “slow method”.
 As they say, there are many ways to crack an egg, or as I would say, there are many ways to make snuggly things out of a woolly fleece!

 We love using our sheep’s wool to make felted fleece rugs.
 It feels good to know that I’m using the wool productively and in a way which is sustainable.
 The same sheep can go on producing rugs year after year.
 It’s even better that we don’t have to send the fleeces away anywhere to be processed as they’re so simple to make and require very little other than time, water and elbow grease.
 I also use fleeces from neighbouring farms which is great because this means I can make rugs using fleeces from a variety of breeds; Scottish Blackface, Herdwick, Mules, Jacob etc.

 It’s great to know we can produce these rugs right here on our smallholding.
 For more info on what goes into the rugs click here.
 But apart from all of this, the rugs are hugely satisfying to make, there is nothing like seeing a raw fleece transform into a big, soft, fluffy rug.

-If you want to dive deeper into the process and have a go at making your own sheep friendly sheepskin, check out my rug making workshops or downloadable instructions: the “face up method” and the “face down method”.
+If you want to dive deeper into the process and have a go at making your own sheep friendly sheepskin rugs, check out my rug making workshops or downloadable instructions: the “face up method” and the “face down method”.